QVRE/Elafri/README.md

 ## Tinkering

 I designed Elafri to very configurable and easy to explore.
-All the source code files are in the same directory as your project and you have maximum control over changing what happens without it being complicated to do so.
+I try my best to make sure that it is easy to tinker with and not a complex mess.
+For that reason, I have chosen to not have .h files and use .c files only.
 Many parts of the Engine can just be switched out and replaced and most of the time, only Main() will get affected by that because of Elafri's modular design.
-I took good care to keep a very simple design and even when you switch from the Terminal to the SDL extension, only the input mechanisms will change
+I took good care to keep a very simple design and even when you switch from the Terminal to the SDL version, only the input mechanisms will change

 ## Documentation

 So far, since I am the sole developer of everything regarding Elafri, there is no available documentation.
-However, it will likely be added at some point if I don't abandon this project
+However, it will likely be added at some point.

 ## Contact Information

-I am not sure if I will see an email as it is by pure chance that I check it
+I am not sure if I will see an email so try to use the ones bellow if you can

 - Email: nikos.raudonus@gmail.com
 - Telegram: @Nik051105